Bhargav250804/Coustmer-Churn-Predection/README.md

 The dataset contains customer records including demographic information, account details, and service usage metrics.
 The target variable indicates whether a customer has churned (1) or not (0).

-## Project Structure

-- `notebooks/` - Jupyter Notebooks for data analysis and modeling.
-- `data/` - Raw and processed datasets (not included for privacy).
-- `README.md` - Project documentation (this file).
-- (Add or update folders/files as appropriate.)

 ## Workflow